mikependon/RepoDB.NET/pages/features/caching.md

 #### Create a Cache Factory

-If you do not prefer injecting a cache object, creating a cache `Factory` class is good to ensure a single instance of cache object is being managed.
+If you do not prefer injecting a cache object, creating a simple cache factory class is good to ensure a single instance of cache object is being managed.

 The code below ensures that only a single instance of cache object is being used all throughout the application.